 - Bribery and corruption

-Investment Stewardship is the responsible oversight and management of investments to encourage long-term value creation.
+Investment Stewardship is the responsible oversight and management of investments.
+It is an important component of Funds SA’s approach to responsible investment and focuses on Funds SA’s responsibility to take actions that protect and create long-term value.
 Funds SA does this through various means including proxy voting, engagements, and class actions.

-- Engagement is interactions between Funds SA, its Investment Managers, and companies, in order to improve practice on an ESG issue.
+Engagement is interactions between Funds SA, its investment managers, and companies, in order to improve ESG practices.

-- Class actions is where Funds SA participates in proceedings against a company to recover losses incurred if a company has breached governing regulations.
+Class actions are where Funds SA participates in proceedings against a company to recover losses incurred if a company has breached applicable law.

-The PRI is an international global network of asset owners, managers, and service providers working towards putting responsible investment into practice.
-The principles provide a framework for integrating ESG considerations into investment decision-making and ownership practices.
+The PRI is a global network of asset owners, managers, and service providers working towards putting responsible investment into practice.
+The Principles provide a framework for integrating ESG considerations into investment decision-making and responsible ownership practices.